 Internalizers can act withdrawn, show reduced responsiveness to touch, stand for long periods of time in the back of the stall, or display fear reactions to objects they have not been afraid of before.
 These are the stoic horses who keep their stress under the surface, but show a reduction in performance.

-In-Zen is for the stress internalizer, combining the adaptogenic qualities of Red Reishi mushrooms with Indian Ginseng for adrenal support and to help regulate cortisol.
+In-Zen is for the stress internalizer, combining the adaptogenic qualities of Red Reishi mushrooms with Tulsi for adrenal support and to help regulate cortisol.
 Like Zen-X, it also includes sunflower lecithin with medical-grade micro-crystalized Aloe for GI tract and mucosal protection.